Yu Wenjun: Life

 Empress Yu's father Yu Chen (庾琛) was the governor of Kuaiji Commandery along the southern shore of Hangzhou Bay and later served on the staff of Sima Rui the Prince of Langye (later Emperor Yuan) when Sima Rui was posted at Jianye.
 She was considered kind and beautiful, and Sima Rui took her to be his son Sima Shao's wife.
-Her elder brother Yu Liang became a key friend and advisor to Sima Shao.
+(Note: It is unknown if the marriage took place during Emperor Yuan's tenure as Prince of Jin in 317, or after he claimed the imperial title in 318.
+But the marriage should have taken place no later than 321, as their eldest son (the future Emperor Cheng) was born in Dec 321 or Jan 322.)
+Her eldest brother Yu Liang became a key friend and advisor to Sima Shao.
 Later, after Sima Rui declared himself emperor in April 318 and created Sima Shao crown prince on 10 May, she became crown princess.
 After Emperor Yuan died in January 323 and Sima Shao succeeded to the throne as Emperor Ming, she became empress.
 She had two sons with him, Sima Yan and Sima Yue, the future emperors Cheng and Kang respectively.
-She was also the first non-posthumous empress of the Eastern Jin, and the first empress of the Jin dynasty since Liang Lanbi (Emperor Huai's consort).
-Besides Yu Liang, Empress Yu's other brothers Yu Yi and Yu Bing were important Eastern Jin officials.
+She was also the first non-posthumous (Note: Emperor Yuan's biography in Book of Jin indicate that his consort Lady Yu was posthumously named empress on 10 Oct 320.) empress of the Eastern Jin, and the first empress of the Jin dynasty since Liang Lanbi (Emperor Huai's consort).
+Besides Yu Liang, Empress Yu's other brothers Yu Yi and Yu Bing were important Eastern Jin officials, while Yu Shuyu and Yu Tiao were less prominent.
+Her younger sister was the wife of He Chong.